ufs-community/land-DA_workflow/docs/source/DASystem.rst

    ls -l ../cycle_land/DA_GHCN_test/mem000/restarts/vector/

-4.3.
 Interface for Observation Data Access (IODA)
 ====================================================

 The code base of the JEDI Unified Forward Operator (UFO) links observation operators with the Object Oriented Prediction System (OOPS) to generically implement the computation of a simulated observation given a known model state.
 There is no restriction to the observation operators with regard to model specific code structures or requirements.
 The UFO code structure provides generic classes for observation bias correction and quality control.
-Then the formats of observation data are converted into model specific formats to be ingested by each model’s data assimilation system.
+Then the formats of observation data are converted into model specific formats to be ingested by each model's data assimilation system.
 This involves model specific data conversion efforts.
 Requirements for observation files and I/O handling involved in different modeling and data assimilation workflows are diverse.
 Creating a common software system for organizing and storing the vast amounts of observation data is highly desirable to maintain current and future operational forecast systems in a sustainable way.

 As part of a modernization effort of the ocean forecasting systems under the umbrella of the NOAA unified forecast system (UFS) program, a data unification project has been started with the Joint Effort for Data Assimilation Integration (JEDI) to establish a model agnostic method of sharing observation data and exchanging modeling and data assimilation results.
 The Interface for Observation Data Access (IODA) is a subsystem of JEDI that handles data processing and provides for a common data format in netCDF.
 This allows for the long-term storage of data and the creation of historical databases.
 The underlying structure of the IODA format is to represent the variables in columns and the locations in rows.
 Metadata tables are associated with each axis of the data tables and the location metadata hold the values describing each location, and which are appropriate for each observation type (e.g., latitude, longitude).
 Actual data values are contained in the third dimension of the IODA data table: observation values, observation error, quality control flags, and simulated observation values of H(x) at different stages of the data assimilation process.
 The python-based IODA converters for all the marine surface and profile observation data types described above have been successfully developed and merged into the JEDI repository.